hartnetl/turtle-tallies/README.md

 ### Forking Repository

-To get a copy of this code you can manipulate without effecting the main code, it can be forked.
+To get a copy of this code you can manipulate without affecting the main code, it can be forked.

 - Go to the repository page on GitHub.
 This project is hartnetl/turtle-tallies [here](https://github.com/hartnetl/turtle-tallies)
 - Find 'fork' along the top of the page